pactflow/pact-protobuf-plugin/README.md

 If the plugin is going to run in an environment that does not allow automatic downloading of files, then you can do any of the following:

 1. Download the protoc archive and place it in the plugin installation directory.
 It will need to be the correct version and operating system/architecture.
 2. Download the protoc archive and unpack it into the plugin installation directory.
-It will need to be in a `protoc` directory.
-Do this if the current version is not supported for your operating system/architecture.
+It will need to be in a `protoc` directory. _Do this if the current version is not supported for your operating system/architecture._
 3. Change the `downloadUrl` entry in the plugin manifest to point to a location that the file can be downloaded from.
 4. Install the correct version of the protoc compiler as an operating system package.
 It must then be on the executable path when the plugin runs.
 For instance, for Alpine Linux this will need to be done as the downloaded versions will not work.

 ## Configuring logging

+_NOTE: The logging was switched to the Rust tracing crate instead.
+Currently, log entries for tracing events will not be logged to the log file, but only to standard out._

-The plugin will log to both standard output and a file (plugin.log) in the plugin log file.
+The plugin will log to both standard output and a file (plugin.log) in the plugin installation directory.
 Common Rust library entries for debug and trace levels will be filtered out.
 The log level will be set by the `LOG_LEVEL` environment variable that is passed into the plugin process (this should be set by the framework calling it).